sowmyakuruba20/Ridership/README.md

-# Ridership

-NODES 2023

-Project Title: Enhancing Decision-Making and Rider Experience in the BART Transit System through Predictive Analytics and Graph Databases
+# Project Title: Enhancing Decision-Making and Rider Experience in the BART Transit System through Predictive Analytics and Graph Databases

-Project Objective:
+## Project Objective:
 The primary objective of this project is to leverage the power of Neo4j, a graph database, and machine learning to optimize the Bay Area Rapid Transit (BART) system by addressing key challenges and enhancing the rider experience.

-The project encompasses the following key aspects:
+## The project encompasses the following key aspects:

-Ridership Prediction: Develop an accurate machine learning model to predict the ridership between any two BART stations.
+- Ridership Prediction: Develop an accurate machine learning model to predict the ridership between any two BART stations.
 This prediction will enable BART authorities to proactively allocate resources, plan schedules, and optimize services to accommodate fluctuating demand effectively.
-Network-Wide Ridership Estimation: Utilize the predictive models to estimate the ridership between any two stations within the entire BART network.
+- Network-Wide Ridership Estimation: Utilize the predictive models to estimate the ridership between any two stations within the entire BART network.
 This capability will facilitate informed decision-making regarding station-specific resource allocation, crowd management, and infrastructure improvements.
-Travel Time Calculation: Calculate and provide the most efficient travel time between any two BART stations.
+- Travel Time Calculation: Calculate and provide the most efficient travel time between any two BART stations.
 This information will enable commuters and passengers to plan their journeys more effectively, promoting customer satisfaction and a seamless travel experience.
-Fare Estimation: Compute the fare cost for traveling between two stations within the BART system.
+- Fare Estimation: Compute the fare cost for traveling between two stations within the BART system.
 Accurate fare estimation supports both travelers and BART authorities by ensuring transparency and helping passengers make budget-conscious decisions.
-By addressing these objectives, this project aims to transform the BART Transit System into a more efficient, data-driven, and rider-centric network.
-The integration of Neo4j, machine learning, and real-time data updates will empower decision-makers and riders with the insights needed for informed choices, leading to improved resource allocation, operational efficiency, and a better overall BART experience.

 --------------------------------------------------------------------
-To run this project
+## To run this project
 1. Downlod the input files
 2. Download neo4j desktop application and ceate a new database
 3. run bart.ipynb by replacing neo4j server auth details in jupyter notebook